AndreZ1971/ki/docs/english/SPECIALIZATION_PERSISTENCE_SYSTEM.md

 ## 📋 Overview

 The Specialization Persistence & Auto-Load System is a comprehensive solution for secure, persistent storage and automatic management of AI specializations.
-Es kombiniert Filesystem-based persistence mit In-Memory-Caching, Verschlüsselung und umfassenden Fault tolerance-Mechanismen.
+It combines filesystem-based persistence with in-memory caching, Encryption and comprehensive Fault tolerance-Mechanisms.

-### Kernfunktionen
+### Core Features

 - ✅ **Filesystem-Persistierung** with structured organization
 - ✅ **AES-256-GCM Encryption** for sensitive data